 Separator

 They are spread across the whole region, from Pravia to Las Regueras, from Siero to Tineo, and they are encouraging diversification, with new styles and methods of production not widely used in Asturias.
-In summary, among cheeses with the quality mark, cheeses with history, those that survive although with a producer and the marks that are invigorating the industry with the new cheese factories, we have a total of 50 different options of Asturian cheeses, without counting the different varieties that some produce.
+In summary, among cheeses with the quality mark, cheeses with history, those that survive although with a producer and the marks that are invigorating the industry with the new cheese factories, we have a total of 300 varieties different of Asturian cheeses, without counting the different varieties that some produce.